When did March Madness begin? How many tournaments have there been?

 March Madness doubles in size again and again

 After 12 seasons as an eight-team competition, the Division I Men’s Basketball Tournament expanded to 16 in 1951, before growing again to 32 in 1975.
 In 1985, it then doubled in size for a third time, to 64 participants.

 In 2001, a preliminary-round game was introduced when the Mountain West Conference joined NCAA Division I, increasing the tournament field to 65.
-In 2011, a further three teams were added to March Madness, creating three more preliminary games and leaving us with the current First Four round, which this year got underway on Tuesday.
+In 2011, a further three teams were added to March Madness, creating three more preliminary games and leaving us with the current First Four round.

 Where does the name March Madness come from?